charanreddybr05/guest-book/README.md

  b) Run the shell script "sh k8s-guest-book.sh", which will deploy the guest-book application in the K8S cluster

  # Install and configure Helm in Kubernetes
- a) Download the latest stable version of Helm(v2.14.1) from https://github.com/helm/helm/releases/tag/v2.14.1
- b) Untar the helm tar and sert the environment varaible for helm.
+ $ wget https://get.helm.sh/helm-v2.14.1-linux-amd64.tar.gz && tar -xzvf helm-v2.14.1-linux-amd64.tar.gz && sudo mv linux-  amd64/helm /usr/local/bin && sudo -i -u jenkins && mkdir .kube ; $ touch .kube/config
- c) Run the command "helm init --history-max 200" to initialize the helm local repository and tiller(server-side component)
+  Run the command "helm init --history-max 200" to initialize the helm local repository and tiller(server-side component)

  # Use Helm to deploy the application to Kubernetes cluster from CI server.
  a) Installing the Chart